ligzy/sqlite3-to-mysql/README.md

                                   throw an error if your MySQL version does not support InnoDB FULLTEXT indexes!
   --with-rowid                    Transfer rowid columns.
+  --with-append                   Transfer in append mode.
+Only to transfer new rows.
   -c, --chunk INTEGER             Chunk reading/writing SQL records -l, --log-file PATH             Log file
   -q, --quiet                     Quiet.
 Display only errors.